Kento555/JWT-Bearer-Authentication/README.md

 ![alt text](image-2.png)

 4. Example Code (using the jose library):
-Here’s how to generate the JWT: Refer index.mjs
+Here’s how to generate the JWT: Refer genjwt.mjs
 ![alt text](image-3.png)

 5.Key Concepts: